upenn-cis198/homework2/README.md

 ./rust_find ".*\.rs" ./src
 ```

-This command will return all files which end with `.rs` in the directory ./src and all subdirectories.
+This command will return all files which end with `.rs` in the directory ./src and all sub-directories.
 We will use Rust's
 regular expression engine, so the syntax for regular expressions may be different from what you're used to in other
 languages or shells.

 For example `".*\.rs"`, first `.*` matches any string of any length, then we escape the period
-before the file extension: `\.` and finally we match `rs` (Note techically this could match files ending with say "rs.*"
+before the file extension: `\.` and finally we match `rs` (Note technically this could match files ending with say "rs.*"
 but that's okay.)

 So for simplicity, as long you're using the Rust Regex matcher you're doing it right.

-This assignment is vauge on purpose.
-Feel free to implement things as long as you handle all errors.
-The answer to most questions you may have about the specification will be: Do something resonable.
+This assignment is vague on purpose.
+Feel free to implement things as ou wish as long as you handle all errors.
+The answer to most questions you may have about the specification will be: Do something reasonable.

 ### Input
 As input we receive 2 command lines argument from the user, a `pattern` and a `root_dir`.
 Any other number of arguments is an error.
 The pattern must be a valid Rust Regex, and root_dir must be a valid directory.
 Otherwise these are errors.